LibrariesHacked/librarieshacked-web-content/articles/catchment.md

 > In 2003 the Library Service wanted to understand the characteristics of the communities served by each library.
 In consultation with library managers, catchments were drawn up using COAs as a basic unit.
 The catchments reflect natural communities and local issues such as public transport, main road links and shopping facilities rather than being strictly district based.
 Using these enabled the Research Team to report Census 2001 information for each library.

-This method of defining catchment appears to be a largely manual exercise, using the expertise of library managers and other intelligence to decide which areas are assigned to each library.
+This method of defining catchment appears to be a partially manual exercise, using the expertise of library managers and other intelligence to decide which areas are assigned to each library.
 This could be quite a time consuming task - Gloucestershire consists of hundreds of Output Areas, but it is likely that the majority of it may be fairly obvious (e.g. the immediate area surrounding a library).
-It is interesting to see such an exercise not being done in isolation from the expertise of those involved in running the libraries, where often it can be outsourced to <abbr title="Geographic Information Systems">GIS</abbr> departments or research intelligence teams.
+It is interesting to see such an exercise not being done in isolation from the expertise of those involved in running the libraries.
+Often the task can be outsourced to <abbr title="Geographic Information Systems">GIS</abbr> departments, or research intelligence teams.
 It is the managers and staff who will know the most about their own users.

-Gloucestershire have:
+There is some quite considerable profiling down of each of these catchment areas using stats such as the indices of deprivation, access to vehicles, protected characteristics, and much more.

+To summarise, Gloucestershire:

-- Created catchment areas that have no overlap between different libraries (each area uniquely identified with a library).
+- Created catchment areas that have no overlap between different libraries (each area is identified with a single ibrary).
 - Used expert knowledge to assign these areas to libraries.
 - Not directly based catchment areas on current membership or usage (aside perhaps as another aspect of expert knowledge).
 - Ensured that each area of the authority is assigned to a library.